 - Providing entertainment by way of free tickets to concerts

-Note: These examples were provided by the ATO and current as of November 2019.
+Note: This information and these examples were provided by the ATO and current as of August 2020.

 What constitutes a fringe benefit can be complex and change at any time, you should consider getting professional advice on the specific requirements for your business.